Dog friendly beaches near the cottages in Norfolk

 Access: Long concrete walkway down from the car park.

 Facilities: Pay and display car park, toilets.
 The village also has a great little cafe - The Cliff Top Cafe and the Lobster and Crab shack; brilliant for fresh crab and lobster.
-The local pub - The White Horse - is very dog friendly and whilst it is a bit expensive a la carte, the bar food is very good and very reasonable.
+The local pub - The White Horse - is very dog friendly.

-Nearest to: Swallowdale, Rooster Barn and Farthing Cottage
+Nearest to: Swallowdale, Rooster Barn, Sunny Cottage and 1 Paynes Cottage

 Beaches further afield